Sequential Monte Carlo Bandits: SMC for multi-armed bandits

-For bandits with continuous rewards, the Gaussian distribution is typically considered, where contextual dependencies can also be included.
-The contextual linear-Gaussian reward model is suited for these scenarios, where the expected reward of each arm is modeled as a linear combination of a $d$-dimensional context vector $x\in\Real^{d}$ and the idiosyncratic parameters of the arm $w_a\in\Real^{d}$, \ie
+For bandits with continuous rewards, Gaussian distributions are typically used, where contextual dependencies can easily be included.
+The contextual linear Gaussian reward model is well studied in the bandit literature~\citep{ic-Abbasi-Yadkori2011,ip-Chu2011,ip-Agrawal2013a}, where the expected reward of each arm is modeled as a linear combination of a $d$-dimensional context vector $x\in\Real^{d}$, and the idiosyncratic parameters of the arm $w_a\in\Real^{d}$; \ie